TheJaredWilcurt/webdev-assessment/backend/README.md

-# Backend Developer Test
+# Backend Developer Assessment

-If you are applying for a frontend specific role with no backend expectations, you can skip this folder's challenges.

 ## Challenge

-Create an API written in Node.js that passes the tests in this folder.
-Writing additional tests is not required for this challenge.
+Create an API written in Node.js that passes as many of the tests in `test/crud.spec.js` as you can.

-This section has been broken down into smaller steps to account for the fact that most people will not finish the whole thing.

-Finish these steps **in order**, rather than trying to do it all at once.
-A **fully functioning** solution to just step 1 will be weighted higher than a non-functioning attempt at all steps.

-1. **Hold data in memory:** Just pass the tests provided by saving objects in memory while the server runs.
-A server restart will lose all existing data.
-1. **Persist data between server restarts:** You are free to choose any solution as long as requirement 2 below (all dependencies, including persistence layers, should come from NPM) is respected.
-Some common options:
-    * Read/write JSON directly to a text file
+Data **DOES NOT** need to persist between server restarts, unless you already have extensive Node.js experience and want to show us your chops.
-    * Use a Node specific lightweight document store like [LokiJS](https://rawgit.com/techfort/LokiJS/master/jsdoc/tutorial-Persistence%20Adapters.html) or [lowdb](https://github.com/typicode/lowdb)
+In that case, we recommend using a lightweight document store like like [LokiJS](https://rawgit.com/techfort/LokiJS/master/jsdoc/tutorial-Persistence%20Adapters.html) or [lowdb](https://github.com/typicode/lowdb), but feel free to use anything so long as it can be installed with `npm install`.
-    * Use [sqlite3](https://github.com/mapbox/node-sqlite3) on its own, or with an ORM like [Sequelize](http://docs.sequelizejs.com)

 ### Requirements